courselabs/kubernetes/labs/deployments/README.md

 ## Updating the application

-Application updates usually mean a change to the Pod spec - a new container image, or a configuraion change.
+Application updates usually mean a change to the Pod spec - a new container image, or a configuration change.
 You can't change the spec of a running Pod, but you can change the Pod spec in a Deployment.
 It makes the change by starting up new Pods and terminating the old ones.

 - [whoami-v2.yaml](specs/deployments/whoami-v2.yaml) changes a configuration setting for the app.
 It's an environment variable update, but those are fixed for the life of a Pod container, so this change means new Pods.